Steve Birnbaum: Youth and college career

-Professional
+Professional career

 Birnbaum was selected in the first round (2nd overall) of the 2014 MLS SuperDraft on January 14, 2014, by D.C.
 United.
-He was loaned out to their USL Pro affiliate Richmond Kickers in March 2014, making his professional debut on April 5, 2014 in a 3–1 win over the Pittsburgh Riverhounds.
+He was loaned out to their USL Pro affiliate Richmond Kickers in March 2014, making his professional debut on April 5, 2014, in a 3–1 win over the Pittsburgh Riverhounds.
 He is a crucial player of D.C.
 United because of his great defensive capabilities, and has played for them since 2014.

 Following an injury to Jeff Parke, in 2014 Birnbaum became United's starting center back alongside Bobby Boswell.
 Birnbaum was named a finalist for the 2014 MLS Rookie of the Year, but lost to Tesho Akindele.

 Birnbaum scored his first goal for United on February 26, 2015, in a CONCACAF Champions League quarterfinal leg against Alajuelense.
 In 2016, Birnbaum was the subject of several rumors regarding a possible transfer to Europe or Israel, with Maccabi Tel Aviv offering $1.5 million and mentioned as one possible destination.
 He was an MLS All Star in 2016.
 He became the team captain in 2017.

 Birnbaum started every game for D.C.
 United in the 2018 season.
 In 2018 he played a career-high and club record 3,060 minutes, playing every minute in all 34 regular season games.
 He led the league in total clearances (217), headed clearances (120), and aerials won (173), and came in 6th in the voting for the MLS Defender of the Year Award.

 In 2019, Birnbaum again started every game for D.C.
 United.
 His teamwork with fellow defender, Frédéric Brillant, and goalkeeper, Bill Hamid, helped DC to concede the lowest number of goals in the Eastern Conference in 2019.
 In 2019 he led the MLS in headed clearances (109) and aerials won (177).

+Birnbaum was forced to miss the start of the 2024 season after undergoing knee surgery in the offseason, but stated he would continue to "play until the wheels fall off."
+Issues with his knee would persist throughout the season, as he suffered another knee injury just six matches into his return.
+Birnbaum recounted that there were days where he couldn't keep up with his children, and he struggled to get out of bed after games due to the pain in his knees and hips.
+In July 2024, he announced his retirement from professional soccer at the age of 33.
+At the time of his retirement, he had made the third-most appearances in D.C.
+United history, behind Hamid and Jaime Moreno.
+His final D.C.
+United appearance was in a mid-season friendly match again Scottish club Celtic on July 20, where he made a cameo appearance and was substituted off after 5 seconds as planned, before being honored by the club in a half-time ceremony.
+Members of the D.C.
+United team also wore white No. 15 T-shirts in honor of Birnbaum prior to the start of the match.